Troubleshooting Why Overview Camera Views of Plan are Small or Appear to be Blank

 To help locate the stray object if you are not readily able to locate it

-- Using the drop-down menu on your toolbar, switch to the All On layerset.
+- Using the Layer Set drop-down menu on your toolbar, switch to the All On layerset.

-- Click Tools> Display Settings> Display Options and verify that every row is checked under the Disp column.
+- Click Tools> Layer Settings> Display Options and verify that every row is checked under the Disp column.
 Press OK to return to your plan.

 - On the floor you are taking an Overview view of, select Window> Fill Window or press the F6 key to view everything on screen that is visible.